-Is your broadband speed slower than you'd hoped?
+Is your Broadband Speed slower than you'd hoped?

-Generally, the further your premises (where your broadband connection is located) is situated from your local telephone exchange, the slower your connection will go.
-Broadband users in a urban area will typically have faster connections to that of users in a more rural location.
+Distance From Your Local Exchange: Generally, the further your premises (where your broadband connection is located) is situated from your local telephone exchange, the slower your connection will go.
+Broadband users in a urban area will typically have faster connections when compared to that of users in a more rural location.
 Moving house is a bit extreme though, right?

-Quality of Internal Wiring: Another major influence into the speed of your connection is the quality of the cabling/wiring within the premises of where your broadband connection resides, e.g. your home or office.
+Quality of Internal Wiring: Another major influence of your connection speed is the quality of the cabling/wiring within the premises of where your broadband connection resides, e.g. your home or office.
 The only possible solution to this, as you can probably tell, is an expensive one of getting internal wiring re-wired.
 This could potentially be very costly and time-consuming though, and offers no guarantee of improving your broadband speed.

-There are several bits of equipment that could help to improve your connection speed.
+Broadband Equipment: There are several bits of equipment that could help to improve your connection speed.
 Firstly, you'll currently be using either an ADSL Modem or an ADSL Router.
 The more recent routers and modems tend to support higher speeds.

-You may also have heard about the BT iPlate, which is a simple device that plugs into your phone socket, and works to improve broadband speed by cutting out interference from the 'bell wire', used to create the ringing sound on old phones.
+You may also have heard about the BT iPlate, which is a simple device that plugs into your phone socket, and works to improve broadband speed by cutting out interference from the 'bell wire' which used to create the ringing sound on old phones.
 You can read more with our BT iPlate Guide or buy an iPlate for £9.99 from the Freeola Shop.

-- Use Anti-Virus software that won't slow down your browsing, such as Eset Anti-Virus when scanning.
+Other possible solutions for slower connections: Use Anti-Virus software that won't slow down your browsing, such as Eset Antivirus when scanning.